-Objective Requirements Addressing Rationale • the Objective make that information available to the user. store the last successful authorized login.
+Objective Requirements Addressing the Objective Rationale The TOE will store information related to previous attempts to establish a session and make that information available to the user. unauthorized login attempts and the number of times the login was attempted every time the user logs into their account.
+The TOE must also store the last successful authorized login.
 This information will include the date, time, method, and location of the attempts.
 When appropriately displayed, this will allow the user to detect if another user is attempting to access their account.
 These records should not be deleted until after the user has been notified of their access history.
 (FTA_TAH(EXT).1) O.ADMIN_ROLE The TOE will provide a mechanism (e.g. a "role") by which the actions using administrative privileges may be restricted.
 FMT_SMR.1 The TOE will establish, at least, an authorized administrator role.
 The ST writer may choose to specify more roles.
 The authorized administrator will be given privileges to perform certain tasks that other users will not be able to perform.
 These privileges include, but are not limited to, access to audit information and security functions.
 (FMT_SMR.1) O.AUDIT_GENERATI ON The TOE will provide the capability to detect and create records of security relevant events associated with users.
 FAU_GEN.2 FAU_SEL.1 FAU_GEN.1 defines the set of events that the TOE must be capable of recording.
 This requirement ensures that the administrator has the ability to audit any security relevant events that takes place in the TOE.
 This requirement also defines the information that must be contained in the audit record for each auditable event.
-This requirement also places a requirement on the level of detail that is recorded on any additional security functional requirements a ST author adds to this PP.5 FAU_GEN.2 ensures that the audit records associate a user and any associated group identity with the auditable event.
-In the case of authorized users, the association is accomplished with the user ID.
-In the case of authorized groups, the association is accomplished with the group ID.
-FAU_SEL.1 allows the administrator to configure which auditable events will
+This requirement also places a requirement on the level of detail that is recorded on any additional security functional requirements a ST author adds to this PP.4 FAU_GEN.2 ensures that the audit records associate a user and any associated group identity with the auditable event.
+In the case of authorized groups, the association is accomplished with the user ID.
+In the case of authorized groups, the association is accomplished with the

-$^{\rm 5}$ No additional security functional requirements were added by the ST author.
+4 No additional security functional requirements were added by the ST author.